Floydlang/floyd/Notes/Floyd benefits.md

 # External file system value, like React

 ?
-Can the fs was a normal Floyd value and file data stored as [uint8]?
+Can the fs be a normal Floyd value and file data stored as [uint8]?
 Or do we need to have special accessors?

 Read and write entire fs and every byte in files and meta data is if it was only values.